ASSOCIATE OF SCIENCE

 Transferring in from another college?
 Transfers are welcome in this program, assuming we get a final, official college transcript from each college you have attended.
 If you still owe another college money, and cannot get a transcript, you will not be permitted to start classes.
 Check out our credit transfer policies to get an idea of what credits may transfer in.

-If you should have any questions regarding your admission into the program, please contact this program's admissions counselor, Kathy Hill, for more information by calling 814-725-6197 or emailing email@example.com.
+If you should have any questions regarding your admission into the program, please contact this program's admissions counselor, Allison DiGilio, for more information by calling 814-824-3350 or emailing firstname.lastname@example.org.

-The Respiratory Therapist associate degree program at Mercyhurst University's North East instructional site, program number 200556, is accredited by the Commission on Accreditation for Respiratory Care.
+The Respiratory Therapist associate degree program at Mercyhurst University's North East branch campus, program number 200556, is accredited by the Commission on Accreditation for Respiratory Care.

 According to CoARC: Accreditation is a status that provides assurance to prospective students, their families and the general public that an institution (or a program) meets minimum requirements (i.e., Accreditation Standards) and that there are reasonable grounds to believe the institution (or program) will continue to meet those standards in the future.